Part 6: Tasks

 • “ExclNHCE” - this shows the results excluding only the NHCEs not meeting statutory eligibility from the test.

-Of course if there are no excludable HCEs, lines one and three above will show the same results.
+If there are no excludable HCEs, DisaggOver and ExclNHCE results will be the same.

 Do Refunds/Calculate Catch-ups

-Clicking this link will display the amount of refunds to HCEs necessary to pass the test.
+Clicking the Do Refunds/Calculate Catch-ups link will display the amount of refunds to HCEs necessary to pass the failing test(s).
 If any of the HCEs targeted to receive a refund are catch-up eligible and have not used their entire annual catch-up amount, then as much of the refund as possible will be recharacterized as catch-up.
 Amounts that do need to be returned will be displayed in the ADP (or ACP) Refund Earnings box.
 You can calculate earnings either by entering the amount of the beginning balance plus contributions during the year, and the earnings for the Elective Deferral or Roth source for the HCE, then click the “Update earnings” link and the software will calculate the amount of the earnings to be refunded.
-Or, if you have transaction files in the Transaction Menu area, you can click the “Update ADP/ACP refund earnings with transaction data” link to calculate the earnings.
+If you have transactions posted in the Transactions area, you can click the “Update ADP/ACP refund earnings with transaction data” link to calculate the earnings based on the posted beginning balance, contributions, and earnings.

 Estimate QNECs